tracid56/ntrp_speedlimiter/README.md

 # ntrp_speedlimiter
-For FiveM and to be used with ESX framework/ES_Extended Commands : /VehCamOn and /VehCamOff
+For FiveM and to be used with ESX framework/ES_Extended

+Commands: Locks/Unlocks Vehicle Cam
+/VehCamOn and /VehCamOff